zhongwencool/get-emqx-guard-pro/docs/EMQX-Guard-Pro/01-Installation.md

 ![install-plugin](/img/install-plugin.png)

 :::tip
-If you’re using EMQX version v5.8.6 or higher, run this command from the command line:
+If you're using EMQX version v5.8.6 or higher, run this command from the command line:
 ```
  emqx_ctl plugins allow emqx_guard_pro-1.1.0.tar.gz
 ```